-Learn how to cut bias binding and how to make binding for quilts.
-We’ll also teach you how to sew bias binding on a quilt for a perfect quilt finish!
+Learn how to cut bias binding and how to make bias binding for quilts.
+We’ll show you 3 methods to making bias binding and also how to sew bias binding on a quilt!

 The truth is, you can get away with sewing regular straight-grain binding for most rectangular or square-shaped quilts.
-(And we teach you how to make straight-grain binding in the How To Make Binding For A Quilt tutorial).
+(We teach you how to make straight-grain binding in the How To Make Binding For A Quilt tutorial.)
 We use straight-grain binding all the time and it works like a charm for most projects.

 Lucky for you, we’re secretly math aficionados, so quilt math is our idea of fun.
 So instead of banging your head against the wall trying to figure out how much fabric you need for your bias binding, use our Bias Binding Calculator and we’ll do the math for you!